cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 [Dr. Diane H. Song](https://www.linkedin.com/in/diane-song-0718b46/), marketing, publish <a href="https://www.ddw-online.com/informatics/p191019-biological-expression-language-(bel):ringing-in-a-common-language-for-the-life-sciences.html">
 Biological Expression Language (BEL): Ringing In A Common Language For The Life Sciences</a>
 in the Fall 2012 issue of *Drug Discovery World* as well as a companion piece [Saved by the BEL - ringing in a common language for the life sciences](https://www.ddw-online.com/media/32/6950/saved-by-the-bel---ringing-in-a-common-language-for-the-life-sciences.pdf)

-**Late 2012** The OpenBEL Consortium begins and establishes [http://openbel.org](http://openbel.org) as a community resource.
-There has been (and remains) great conflation between the name of the Biological Expression Language, the OpenBEL Framework, and the OpenBEL Consortium.
-Skipping ahead a few years: with the later deprecation and abandonment of the OpenBEL Framework, whose organization on GitHub also hosted the OpenBEL Consortium's website, it became unclear how maintenance should proceed.

 ### 2013